-Welcome to Amsterdam Airport: Here you can find information about flights (departures, arrivals), parking, transport, accommodation and car hire in Schiphol, the Amsterdam's Airport.
+Welcome to Amsterdam Airport: Here you can find information about flights (departures, arrivals), parking, transport, hotels, maps and car rental in Schiphol, the Amsterdam's Airport.
 Check Amsterdam Travel Guide at Bautrip for more information about Amsterdam.

-Schiphol Airport is the main airport in Netherlands and is also called as Amsterdam International Airport (IATA: AMS).
-Schiphol is one of the busiest airport in the world in terms of total passenger traffic.
-In 2013, 52 million passengers passed throught the airport, being the 4th busiest European Airport and the 14th busiest world Airport.
-During 2014 the airport is increasing the number of passengers.
+Schiphol Airport is the main airport in Netherlands and is also called Amsterdam Airport (IATA: AMS).
+Is one of the busiest airports in the world in terms of passenger traffic.
+In 2015, 58 million passengers passed through the airport, being the 14th busiest world Airport.

 Amsterdam Airport is not the unique airport in Netherlands, some low cost carriers moved their flights from Amsterdam Airport Schiphol to other near airports, such as Eindhoven Airport, Rotterdam Airport or The Hague Airport.
 The movement of this flights was done due the high taxes.

 Many low cost carriers (like EasyJet) continue to operate from Schiphol, using the low-cost H-pier.

 The main building of Amsterdam Airport was finished in 1994 and expanded in 2007.
 There are plans for further airport expansion (2017-2019), featuring a new Pier in Departure Hall 1.
 The airport also has 5 main runways and landing, plus one that is used for general aviation.